-I started teaching French, Spanish and English in 2009 from early primary all the way up to undergraduate level.
-I have also helped students prepare for the IB exam and the American SAT subject tests.
+I started teaching French, Spanish and English in 2009 from (I)GCSE and A level to undergraduate level.
+I have also helped students prepare for the IB exam and the American SAT subject tests in these languages.

-In addition to the aforementioned subjects, I offer essay-writing support across the humanities.
-Some of my other noteworthy assignments have included helping students with ADHD, dyslexia, and dysgraphia, and I have completed residential assignments in Kent, Yorkshire, Monaco, and Jersey.
+I have experience helping students with learning difficulties such as dyslexia, dysgraphia, and ADHD, and I have completed residential assignments in Kent, Yorkshire, Jersey, Monaco, and Girona.

-I have helped a number of students gain entry to some of the country's top independent schools, including City of London School for Girls (and Boys), Dulwich College, Eton, Godolphin and Latymer School, Haberdashers' Aske's Boys' School, Latymer Upper School, Marlborough College, Westminster, and Winchester.
+I have helped students gain entry to some of the country's top independent schools, including City of London School for Girls, City of London School for Boys, Dulwich College, Eton College, Godolphin and Latymer School, Haberdashers' Aske's Boys' School, Latymer Upper School, Marlborough College, Westminster School, and Winchester College.

-I studied French, economics and maths at A level (A,A,B) and pursued my interest in languages at St Andrews University.
-After graduation I moved to Spain where I taught English at the University of Valladolid, and on my return to London I embarked on a masters in linguistics (distinction).
-During that year I started teaching languages to students from KS2 through to undergraduate level, and since then I have come to specialise in 11+ and 13+ CE exam preparation.
-Since graduation I have juggled my time between tutoring and translation of technical and general texts from Spanish and French into English, and currently, as part of a career move, I’m undertaking a long, part-time training in counselling and psychotherapy.
+I studied French, economics and maths at A level and pursued my interest in languages at St Andrews University.
+After graduation I moved to Spain where I taught English at the University of Valladolid, and on my return to London I embarked on a masters in linguistics at UCL.
+In 2009 I started tutoring in modern foreign languages and in 2012 I started offering support in Common Entrance.
+Until recently I juggled my time between tutoring and translation of texts from Spanish and French into English.
+Currently, as part of a career move, I’m using my work in tutoring to help finance a training in counselling.

-More generally, I consider thoughtfully the learning needs and objectives of each of my students and I tailor my approach accordingly.
-I won’t hesitate to try something new if I feel that given approach, or resource, is not working.
+I carefully consider the learning needs and objectives of each of my students and I tailor my approach accordingly.
+I won’t hesitate to try something new if I feel that a given approach, or resource, is not working.
 The needs of students differ greatly.
 Some retain new information or grasp new skills very quickly and should be pushed in order to advance their learning; others require repeated practice in order to achieve automaticity.

 What I do when I am not tutoring

-Until recently I divided my time between tutoring and translation.
-Now I’m expecting a baby with my partner and I’ve decided to retrain as a psychotherapist.
-The training is long and challenging, but very stimulating.
-I’m intending to tutor for several years to come until I achieve qualification.
+Since having a baby I decided to retrain part-time as a psychodynamic counsellor.
+The training is challenging but very stimulating, and I’m intending to tutor through to the end of my training in 2025.
 In my spare time I read avidly, write, watch films, and I love sports.
 I play tennis regularly over the summer and football in the winter.
 I like to run and swim all year round, and I love tinkering with bikes and going on long rides in the countryside at the weekend.

 ''Zoe enjoyed her lesson with Peter and I am so grateful that he could fit us in at the last minute.
 He was very nice, punctual and seemed to interact with Zoe in a way she really liked, more grown up than a teacher/pupil relationship at school.
 I would definitely use him again.''